Nm-mutua/terraform-azure-infra/README.md

 ## Terraform on Azure — CI/CD with GitHub Actions (OIDC + Remote Backend)

-This guide documents the exact steps i followed to:
+This guide documents the exact steps I followed to:
 - **Automate Terraform** with GitHub Actions (plan on PR, apply on `main`).
 - **Move Terraform state** to **Azure Storage** (remote backend).
 - **Use OpenID Connect (OIDC)** for passwordless GitHub → Azure login.